bplmaps/lmec-main-site/content/education/university.md

 ## Collaborative learning in the digital humanities{#collaborative-learning}

-We encourage and supports student projects that engage with our digital materials to produce new interpretive frames around the collection.
+We encourage and support student projects that engage with our physical and digital materials—both historic maps as well as information and data derived from maps.
+In particular, we partner with teachers and students to produce new interpretive frames around the collection that can then become a part of our own public programs.

 For courses where technical training is not the primary earning objective, we offer highly-scaffolded assignments involving pre-built [digital tools](/projects/digital-projects/) such as [Atlascope](https://atlascope.leventhalmap.org), [Panel Truck](https://geoservices.leventhalmap.org/panel-truck/example.html), and the [Collections Georeferencer](https://collections.leventhalmap.org/georeferencing).
 In addition to supporting such exercises, we also like to showcase student work in our [articles](https://www.leventhalmap.org/articles/), offering students an opportunity to create pieces which will become part of a creative portfolio.